Nuneaton and Bedworth

 Overview ⁞ Nuneaton and Bedworth lie in northern Warwickshire, with Nuneaton as the largest town, known for its markets, riverside parks, and connections to author George Eliot.
 Bedworth complements it with historic churches, civic gardens, and traditional centres.
 The district’s landscape features urban areas surrounded by countryside, canals, and green spaces, offering a mix of suburban and rural character.
 Rivers and waterways weave through, balancing the towns’ vibrancy with natural retreats.

-The administrative boundary of Nuneaton and Bedworth can be viewed on OpenStreetMap: District Boundary of Nuneaton and Bedworth.
+The administrative boundary of Nuneaton and Bedworth can also be viewed on OpenStreetMap: District Boundary of Nuneaton and Bedworth.

 Key Facts about Nuneaton and Bedworth